sunlightpolicy/lgbtq_trends/README.md

 - Python 3.x
 - For the sentiment analysis you will need to make sure that the `pysentiment` package is correctly installed:

 `pip install git+https://github.com/hanzhichao2000/pysentiment`

 If the "static" folder does not download, you will need to download it and then copy it to your python packages location, which should look like this:

-`cp -R STATIC FOLDER LOCATION '/usr/local/lib/python3.7/site-packages/pysentiment'`
+`cp -R STATIC YOUR_DOWNLOAD_PATH '/usr/local/lib/python3.7/site-packages/pysentiment'`

 ## Methodology
 We pooled together a set of WIP-identified URLs (1) with a set of URLs coming